 My preparations for this message took a surprising turn.
 It is the first Sunday of prayer week.
 So as I have done for over 25 years, I set myself to preach about prayer.
 Since we are in a series on the Gospel of John, I resolved to preach on prayer from John.
 What I did not anticipate was the effect of reading the prophet Zechariah as I finished my read-through-the-Bible-in-a-year program.
 It was very powerful and very relevant.

 So what you are going to hear is John’s portrait of prayer with a Zechariah twist at the end.
 My title for the message is “Put in the Fire for the Sake of Prayer.”
-I pray that the overall effect will be to make us earnest and serious and disciplined and joyful and Christ-dependant and God-glorifying in our prayer during 2009.
+I pray that the overall effect will be to make us earnest and serious and disciplined and joyful and Christ-dependent and God-glorifying in our prayer during 2009.

 Prayer in John’s Gospel